MikeCullimore/piano-scales/README.md

 ## TODO

-Add a second scale and a menu to choose between them.
+- Add more scales!
+- Option to select from list rather than randomise.

 ## Scales in Trinity book